“Product operations” is a nascent but fast-growing field. What is it, and what skills does it require?

 - Ensure that customer-facing teams are ready with the information and processes required to support new products.

 Embedded in the product organization, the Business Analyst leverages their analytical skills to extract and transform insights, and fuel product and business decision-making.

 The Business Analyst may also be in charge of setting up and maintaining business intelligence and experimentation tooling, such as Looker and Optimizely.
 Similar to other archetypes, the Business Analyst bridges the gap between technical and non-technical stakeholders.

-- Collaborate with technical and non-technical stakeholders, bridging the gap between business problem and technical solution.
+- Collaborate with technical and non-technical stakeholders, bridging the gap between the business problem and technical solution.

-- Own and champion product operations’ “crown jewel” data assets that answer HubSpot’s most critical operational questions, reinforcing them as Source of Truth across the organization.
+- Own and champion product operations’ “crown jewel” data assets that answer HubSpot’s most critical operational questions, reinforcing them as a source of truth across the organization.

 - Develop scalable data models that enable performant analysis into Hubspot’s products and business.

 - Curate, organize and document product operations data and reporting environments across Looker, dbt and Amplitude.

 - Collaborate closely with Hubspot’s BI and Data Engineering teams to expand data access and availability.

 - Enable & educate analysts on best practices for reporting, leveraging HubSpot’s data assets, and analytics development within - Snowflake SQL, dbt, LookML, and git.